Aims and themes of the ‘Following robots’ research project

 The main method I will use in this study is ethnographic: observing and documenting researchers working on robotics projects at the AFCR.
 This method will observe both ‘science in the making’ in the lab, when problems are yet to be resolved, and ‘ready-made science’ (Latour 1988: 4), when robotic artifacts are presented as finished devices.
 I will adapt Bruno Latour’s approach by ‘following’ roboticists around the lab to see how their activities accumulate the ‘actors’ that make robots real.

-I will also make brief visits to robotics labs in Japan and an expo in Korea in October 2010.
-I will conduct brief interviews at these labs.
-The Expo will allow me to see the ‘ready-made’ science of black-boxed robotics.
+I will also made brief visits to the Robotworld expo in Korea in October 2010.
+The Expo allowed me to see the ‘ready-made’ science of black-boxed robotics.

 As well as the observation work, I will conduct interviews with people working on the project to explain the goals and key innovations in their projects.
 I will also analyse documents relating to these projects to understand the research themes.